Last Updated on February 17, 2021 by Maggie Sutton

 Moving is just one of those things in life that takes a toll on you emotionally and physically.
 Change can cause anxiety.
 Packing and moving boxes and furniture is exhausting.
+Trying to keep everything organized is mentally draining.
+Of course, you can use things like the best CBD products to help you to manage these emotions, but the fact of the matter remains that you will likely still experience them at some point throughout the move.
 Keep in mind that you have to maintain your family and work life while managing these emotions.
 Before you start to freak out, stop and breathe.
 You got this!
 All you need is a solid plan to help you manage your emotions and deal with the stress of moving like a pro!
 In addition to this, the help of a good moving company similar to these NYC movers could help to lighten the stress of moving.

 Make a To-Do List

 Making a to-do list will help you focus on the things that need get done and prevent that, “Oh no, what am I forgetting,” feeling.
 When you create your to-do list, identify your moving date first, then identify the tasks that need to be done by working backward from your moving date.
 Once you have your to-do list created, assign a goal date to complete each task.
 This will prevent feeling over-whelmed by thinking you have to accomplish everything all at once.

 Cleaning out your clutter should be one of the first things on your to-do list.
 You don’t use it, you don’t need it, and you don’t want to move it.
 So get rid of the crap you don’t use anymore and simplify your life.
 Start by making two piles, one pile for things you can sell, and one pile for things you can donate.
 Make some extra money and sell your stuff at a yard sale or a second-hand shop.
 Take items you want to donate a local charity.
 Check out Where to Donate Your Stuff 101 for a list of charities that take donations.
 You have just liberated yourself of unwanted stuff, made extra cash and helped local charities out!